Rejuvenation at its best.

 About the Procedure

-During the initial consultation, Dr. Papadopoulus works closely with each patient to ensure the most precise level of dermabrasion is performed.
-He will discuss whether dermabrasion is right option, how much skin can be safely removed, and the amount of improvement that can be expected.
-Part of this frank conversation should involve the potential risks and complications of dermabrasion.
+During the initial consultation, we will work closely with you to ensure the most precise level of dermabrasion is performed.
+Whether dermabrasion is the right option for you will be discussed, as well as how much skin can be safely removed and the amount of improvement that can be expected.
+Part of this frank conversation includes potential risks and complications of dermabrasion.

 Once the treatment plan is finalized, the procedure is usually performed in our office, on an outpatient basis, under a local anesthetic, such as lidocaine.
 The areas to be treated are cleaned and marked, and the local anesthetic is applied to numb the skin.
 Ice packs are placed on the skin for up to 30 minutes.
 A freezing, or cryogenic, spray may be used to harden the skin for deeper abrasions if the anesthetic and ice packs don’t make the skin firm enough.
 For deep abrasions, or if the entire face is going to be treated, a stronger anesthesia, pain killers, sedation, or general anesthesia may be needed.